wesleytian/wesleytian.com/posts/startup.md

 <a name="reason1"></a>
 ### Reason 1. <strike>Goodbye work-life balance</strike> Work-life balance depends more on the company you work at than on the stage of the company

-Since we graduated from [Y Combinator](https://www.ycombinator.com/)'s startup accelerator program and hired a full-time customer success lead, product designer, another engineer, and a handful of interns, I've bee working around 40-50 hours a week.
-Yet, I know people at Big Tech companies who work 80 hours a week, year-round Interestingly, this also comes as news to other people at those same Big Tech companies.
+Since we graduated from [Y Combinator](https://www.ycombinator.com/)'s startup accelerator program and hired a full-time customer success lead, product designer, another engineer, and a handful of interns, I've been working around 40-50 hours a week.
+Yet, I know people at Big Tech companies who work 80 hours a week, year-round.
+Interestingly, this also comes as news to other people at those same Big Tech companies.
 Not only is work-life balance company-dependent, but it also seems to be invariably team-dependent.

 During Y Combinator, I did occasionally work 80-90 hours a week.
 But that was because we were trying to maximize our fundraising potential during YC's demo day, and the company consisted of just the founder and me.
 And the more people you have, the greater the division of labor and the more efficient things become due to less time wasted from context switching (thanks capitalism).